Jenkins, Kentucky: History

 In autumn of 1911, the Consolidation Coal Company purchased the current location of Jenkins as part of a 100000 acre tract of land in Pike, Letcher, and Floyd counties from the Northern Coal and Coke Company.
 After the acquisition was finalized, plans were made to extend the Lexington and Eastern Railroad from Jackson to a town named McRoberts.
 The plans also included the establishment of the town of Jenkins for George C. Jenkins, one of the Consolidation Coal Company's directors.

 Because of the need of hundreds of homes and other structures, nine sawmills and two brickyards were erected.
 A dynamo was built to temporarily generate power for the houses.
 Next, a temporary narrow-gauge railroad was built over Pine Mountain from Glamorgan, Virginia, in order to carry supplies to further the development of the town.
 Jenkins's city government was established as soon as the businesses and land were put up for sale.
 The company even went as far to supply the town with its own marshals to enforce the law.
 Jenkins was finally incorporated as a sixth-class city on January 9, 1912.

 Jenkins was home to minor league baseball from 1948 to 1951.
 The Jenkins Cavaliers played as members of the Class D level Mountain States League.
 Jenkins played home games at the Jenkins Athletic Field.

 In 1956, Consolidation Coal sold Jenkins to Bethlehem Steel.
 Bethlehem Steel closed the mine in 1988.

-Diana Baldwin and Anita Cherry are believed to have been the first women to work inside an American coal mine, and were the first women to work inside a mine who were members of the United Mine Workers of America.
-They began that work in 1973 in Jenkins.
+Diana Baldwin and Anita Cherry, hired as miners in 1973, are believed to have been the first women to work in an underground coal mine in the United States.
+They were the first female members of United Mine Workers of America to work inside a mine.
+Cherry and Baldwin were hired by the Beth-Elkhorn Coal Company in Jenkins.

 During the Southeast Kentucky floods of 2020, water spilled over the top of the Elkhorn Lake dam above Jenkins, which is considered one of Kentucky's most dangerous.
 About 30 percent of Jenkins is vulnerable to flooding in the event of a dam break, and the town lacks a comprehensive emergency plan.